We may earn money or products from the companies mentioned in this post.

 Rainbow quinoa, mushrooms, onion, garlic, celery, walnuts, parsley and herbs – this baked squash is an irresistible and unique baked dinner!

-It also has a mild sweetness from pomegranate seeds and a tiny drizzle of maple syrup.
+It also has a mild sweetness from pomegranate seeds.

 All the ingredients together make for such a healthy and interesting meal, and it’s also high protein and full of whole, natural foods.